 RELATED: Why you might see different numbers of COVID-19 cases depending where you look

 While state health offiicials initially prioritized health care workers, first responders and those at high-risk for severe complications from COVID-19 for testing, North Carolina has since revised its testing guidelines as the state seeks to test between 5,000 and 7,000 people daily.
 Under the new guidelines, anyone showing COVID-19 symptoms or who has had exposure to someone who tested positive for COVID-19 can be tested for the virus.
-Additionally, as of July 7, North Carolinians no longer need a referral for a doctor's office to be tested for COVID-19.
+State health officials recommend getting a test if you:

 Around the world, people older than 65 and those with underlying medical conditions--such as heart conditions, lung conditions, asthma and diabetes--are at greater risk of severe illness and death.